Skip to main content

 The numbers for blood pressure, cholesterol, and glucose are intimately tied to the delicate balance of your hormones.
 A disruption in one area can create a ripple effect across the entire system, and your screening results are often the first tangible evidence of these subtle shifts.

 Consider the interplay between cortisol, the body’s primary stress hormone, and blood glucose.
-Chronic stress can lead to persistently elevated levels.
+Chronic stress can lead to persistently elevated cortisol levels.
 This, in turn, signals your liver to release more glucose into the bloodstream, preparing your body for a “fight or flight” response that never comes in a modern office environment.

 Over time, this can strain your insulin response system and contribute to the metabolic dysregulation reflected in your screening.
 Likewise, your thyroid hormones act as the body’s metabolic thermostat.
 An underactive thyroid can slow down your metabolism, potentially leading to changes in your cholesterol levels and contributing to weight gain.